Iron Crown: Habsburg use and the Kingdom of Lombardy–Venetia

-Coat of arms of the Kingdom of Italy with the Iron Crown rappresented.
+Coat of arms of the Kingdom of Italy with the Iron Crown represented.

 Return to Italy and modern era

 On 4 November 1866, the Iron Crown was formally handed over to General Luigi Federico Menabrea by Austrian officials in Turin.
 It was transferred to the Royal Villa of Monza and, the next day, restored to the Monza Cathedral.
 From that point onward, the crown ceased to be used in coronations but retained symbolic importance in the newly unified Kingdom of Italy.

 During the funerals of Victor Emmanuel II in 1878 and Umberto I in 1900, the crown was displayed ceremonially on the coffin.
-In 1890 it was officially included in the Coat of arms of the Kingdom of Italy by royal decree.
+In 1890 it was officially included in the coat of arms of the Kingdom of Italy by royal decree.

 During both World War I and World War II, the crown was removed from Monza and kept in safe locations — in 1918 in Rome, and in 1943 in the Vatican, under the protection of Cardinal Alfredo Ildefonso Schuster.

 Contemporary status

 Today, the Iron Crown is permanently housed in the Chapel of Theodelinda within Monza Cathedral.
-It is regarded as one of the most important surviving regalia of early medieval Europe.
+It is regarded as one of the most important surviving pieces of regalia of early medieval Europe.
 The crown is periodically studied and preserved under the oversight of the Italian Ministry of Culture, and has been the subject of metallurgical and archaeological investigation.

 In 2023, the crown was included in a national heritage protection program for medieval artifacts of exceptional cultural value.